EricPoitras/NIHdepthlabfall2018study/README.md

 # NIHdepthlabfall2018study (Treatment Condition)
 Duplicate version with modifications of NIH Depth for data collection purposes in the laboratory

+Modify the absolute link to the php files in admin directory.
+The modification should occur in each js file in the data directory in the function labeled as "$.post()".

 MySQL Database

 Create a database called "mitutor"